fujaba/fulibScenarios/src/test/scenarios/studentAffairs/seGroup/CallScenario.md

 RegisterStudent answers with A2.

-We expect that A2 has SEStudent Alice and that A2 has state registered and that A2 has SEClass modeling.
+We expect that A2 has state registered.

 ![SEGroup](registerStudentResult.png)